-Guidelines for Use of Third-party IP in External Materials
+Guidelines for Use of Creative Assets and Third-party Content in External Materials

-Guidelines for the use of third-party content in external materials
+Guidelines for the use of creative assets and third-party content in external materials

 Scope and purpose

-These guidelines apply to the use of third-party content in all external materials, including:
+These guidelines apply to the use of creative assets and third-party content in all external materials, including:

 • Presentations and talk tracks (including those delivered at conferences and marketing events);

-• Marketing collateral, including emails, blog posts, release posts, social media posts on GitLab accounts, and videos; and
+• Marketing collateral, including emails, blog posts, press releases, release posts, social media posts on GitLab accounts, and videos; and

 • Advertisements.